testifysec/witness-examples/README.md

 ```

-### Create a rego policy to ensure that the command is rwhat we expect it to be
+### Create a rego policy to ensure that the command is what we expect it to be

 ```rego
 package commandrun